colopl/laravel-spanner/README.md

 However, `artisan migrate` command does not work since AUTO_INCREMENT does not exist in Google Cloud Spanner.

 ### Eloquent
-Most functions of [Eloquent](https://laravel.com/docs/5.7/eloquent) can be used.
-However, some functions are not available.
-For example, `belongsToMany` relationship is not available.

 If you use interleaved keys, you MUST define them in the `interleaveKeys` property or you won't be able to save.
 For more detailed instructions, see `Colopl\Spanner\Tests\Eloquent\ModelTest`.